devan-MEC/toLearnReact.js/README.md

 ## Alternate method to use React

-Get react as a dependency and import it
+Get react as a dependency and import it inside index.js (The external import tags inside index.html can then be avoided)

 ```bash
 import React from "react"